kkdude/Revised-Base-System/README.md

 Proposing a new base system as the current base system is flawed in many ways.
 According to some reddit users the current bases are defined as:

-0.5 - Physical contact, may include holding hands and kissing of other non-intimate areas such as cheeks

 1 - Kissing / Making out

 2 - Touching boobs